Qiskit/documentation/README.md

    1. Click the `Copy shared link` button.
    2. Select `People with the link` and go to `Link Settings`.
    3. Under `Link Expiration`, select `Disable Shared Link on` and set an expiration date of ~10 years into the future.
 (There _must_ be an expiration date.)
-   4. Copy the direct link at the end of the `Shared Link Settings` tab.
+   4. Copy the "Direct link" at the end of the `Shared Link Settings` tab.
 Do not use the link from the prior screen.
 2. Save the Box link.
    1. Open `scripts/config/api-html-artifacts.json` and find the `dev` entry for the package, like `qiskit`.
    2. Replace the `dev` link with the Box link, rather than the GitHub link.
    3. Save a commit with the message "Set up Box link".
 3. Run `npm run gen-api -- -p <pkg-name> -v <version> --dev`, e.g., `npm run gen-api -- -p qiskit -v 2.3.0rc1 --dev`.
 4. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
 5. Save the commit and open a pull request.
+   - Add the commands that you ran to the PR description.
-Look for any weirdness in the diff, such as if files are unexpectedly deleted.
+   - Look for any weirdness in the diff, such as if files are unexpectedly deleted.

 ### Final steps for a new minor or major version

 Examples of when to use this process:

-- The latest docs are `2.3.1`, and `2.4.0` was released
+- The latest docs were `2.3.1`, and `2.4.0` is released
-- The latest docs are `2.3.1`, and `3.0.0` was released
+- The latest docs were `2.3.1`, and `3.0.0` is released

 1. In Box, share the recently uploaded zip file:
    1. Click the `Copy shared link` button.
    2. Select `People with the link` and go to `Link Settings`.
    3. Under `Link Expiration`, select `Disable Shared Link on` and set an expiration date of ~10 years into the future.
 (There _must_ be an expiration date.)
-   4. Copy the direct link at the end of the `Shared Link Settings` tab.
+   4. Copy the "Direct link" at the end of the `Shared Link Settings` tab.
 Do not use the link from the prior screen.
 2. Save the Box link.
    1. Modify `scripts/config/api-html-artifacts.json` by adding the new version with the direct link from step 9.
    2. Save a commit with the message "Set up Box link".